 What to Pack for Paradise Cove — Family Beach Day Essentials

-However, if you’re looking for a snorkel adventure, you can try nearby Electric Beach.
+However, if you have experienced snorkelers looking for an adventure, try nearby Electric Beach.

 If you’re mobile, Lanikai Beach on the opposite side of the island is another family favorite.